24 – 31 March 2022

 ARRIVALS: You will arrive and depart from Dharamshala Kangra Airport (DHM) via Indira Gandhi International Airport Delhi.

-ACCOMMODATION: We prefer the Aloft Hotel Delhi but you can also stay at a cheaper hotel, the Red Fox which is adjoined to the Lemon Tree Hotel and is around $35 a night cheaper, you can book these yourself online, please note all bookings are subject to 25% tax and you may want to include breakfast in your room rate.
-You can book this yourself via their website on the link below and when you go to add your personal details it also gives you the option to add an airport transfer.
-I cannot vouch for these not having used them before. https://www.marriott.com/hotels/travel/delal-aloft-new-delhi-aerocity
+We prefer the Aloft Hotel Delhi but you can also stay at the Lemon Tree Premier or a cheaper hotel, the Red Fox, which is adjoined to the Lemon Tree Hotel and is around $35 a night cheaper.
+You can book these yourself online, please note all bookings are subject to 25% tax and you may want to include breakfast in your room rate.

 IF YOU WANT US TO BOOK FOR YOU:

-1 Night accommodation at Delhi Aloft– $250AUD per room single, (*Lemon Tree is cheaper and very small room with single bed you can book this yourself here) $290AUD twinshare per room (A$145 per person)
+We can only book for you 1 Night accommodation at the Delhi Aloft– $250AUD per room single, (*Lemon Tree is cheaper and very small room with single bed you can book this yourself here) $290AUD twinshare per room (A$145 per person)

 *you may not need this accommodation if you are flying on the same day as the start day and can arrive to Dharamshala before 2pm in the afternoon.

-DEPARTURES: You can depart anytime on the last day of the retreat this is the 12th or 21st of April.
+DEPARTURES: You can depart anytime on the last day of the retreat this is the 31st of March 2022.
 You need to leave the retreat centre 4 hours before your flight departs so please consider this while you are also considering your return international flight.
-You will possibly need to take a shuttle bus from the domestic to international terminal so please also allow time for this.
+Depending on which airline you use you will possibly need to take a shuttle bus from the domestic to international terminal so please also allow time for this.
 DIAL provides a complimentary shuttle bus service for passengers, every 20 minutes between domestic and international terminals of the Indira Gandhi International Airport.
 You can also spend an extra night in Delhi we can help you will all arrangements.

 FLIGHT BOOKINGS: Donna McHugh from Wauchope Travel to arrange all of our flights please contact her if you require assistance on (+61) 02 65852288 or email firstname.lastname@example.org Donna can arrange flights to and from anywhere in the world and she knows our itineraries.